Sensitivity to control signals in triphasic rhythmic neural systems: a comparative mechanistic analysis via infinitesimal local timing response curves: Introduction

 The ubiquity of these rhythms, and the relative experimental accessibility of the central pattern generator (CPG) circuits that often produce them, have made them a common subject of scientific investigation.
 In the computational realm, past modeling works have presented several distinct mathematical frameworks that can generate repetitive, multi-phase rhythms.
 In each case, the rhythms can exhibit extended activations of specific units in a circuit, occurring sequentially in each cycle.
 Despite its functional importance, however, the topic of control of such circuits has received far less theoretical attention.
 On the one hand, control of linear systems is a thoroughly developed topic (cf.~\cite{brockett2015finite}).
 Fixed-point control for nonlinear systems is understood to the extent that one can approximate the nonlinear system under weak disturbances with a related linearized system (cf.~\cite{isidori1985nonlinear}).
 Despite decades of development in these areas, however, control for nonlinear dynamical systems exhibiting limit cycle dynamics remains relative underdeveloped.
 One reason for this lack of development may be that parametric control of limit cycles requires understanding the coordinated changes in both the shape and timing of trajectories upon adjustment of a control parameter.
 For smooth systems, Floquet analysis can capture the effects of small perturbations, but in many naturally occurring control systems -- for instance in biological motor control systems -- there are switching surfaces or fast-slow dynamics that require more subtle treatment.
 Such nonsmooth dynamics can occur at the point of making or breaking contact between the organism's body and an external substrate, or at hard boundaries for internal dynamics such as exclusion of negative firing rates in neural network CPG models formulated in the firing rate framework.

-In this paper, we present a novel analysis of control in rhythm-generating neuronal circuits, achieved by applying and extending recently developed tools that allow \emph{linearized} (sometimes called \emph{variational}) analysis of the parametric variations induced in periodic orbits by changes in constant input levels.
+In this paper, we present a novel analysis of control\footnote{The term \emph{control} encompasses a broad set of technical problems.
+In the context of mathematical physiology, it has long been understood that the regulation of e.g.~metabolic processes (such as breathing) is a primary example of ``control" in biological systems.
+As far back as 1954, Grodins et al.~asserted that ``The essence of physiology is regulation" \citep{grodins1954respiratory} and drew an explicit connection between control theory and the biology of respiratory control.
+In his seminal work on cybernetics, Wiener asserted a similar connection \citep{wiener1948cybernetics}.} in rhythm-generating neuronal circuits, achieved by applying and extending recently developed tools that allow \emph{linearized} (sometimes called \emph{variational}) analysis of the parametric variations induced in periodic orbits by changes in constant input levels.
 As noted in previous work \citep{yakovenko2005,olypher2006,daun2009control,rubin2009multiple}, the functional control of CPGs requires not only the capacity to alter the overall output frequency but also, in general, a mechanism to tune the durations of specific phases within a rhythmic pattern, such as prolonging an inspiration without altering expiration or prolonging the stance phase of locomotion without altering the swing phase; in practice, however, changes in the duration of activity at one node in a coupled circuit may induce cascading changes in other nodes.
 Therefore, in this paper we study how changing the input intensity to a single unit within a model CPG circuit impacts the durations of all phases within its rhythmic output cycle, with an eye towards the independent phase modulation property.